 The Fool’s record for integrity and performance makes it a top-tier service, and an SA subscription is the perfect way to start working towards financial freedom.

-Our Stock Advisor review found several answers to this question, but we ultimately had to choose consistently successful stock picks as Stock Advisor’s best feature.
+Our Motley Fool Stock Advisor review found several answers to this question, but we ultimately had to choose consistently successful stock picks as its best feature.

 The Stock Advisory team has an uncanny ability to beat the market, and subscribers can access volumes of high-potential stocks as soon as they sign up.

-When you factor in the bonus reports, you will have even more stock picks to help you get started, including some of the Fool’s highest-rated stocks.
+When you factor in the bonus reports, you’ll have even more stock picks to help you get started, including some of the Fool’s highest-rated stocks.

-However, Stock Advisor offers much more than stock picks.
-The Fool’s unique combination of educational training, community, and actionable market intelligence is an unparalleled formula for trading success.
+These analysts’ unique combination of educational training, community, and actionable market intelligence is an unparalleled formula for trading success on the stock market.

 If you really put in the work and learn the Fool’s system, you could be picking your own 20x stocks sooner than you think.

-This multi-faceted instructional approach is at the core of the Fool’s strategy, and it’s served both the company and its subscribers well over the past year.
+This multifaceted instructional approach is at the core of this services strategy, and it’s served the company and its subscribers well over the past year.

-Plus, the Fool’s 30-day satisfaction guaranteed ensures you’ll never regret your purchase.
+Plus, the Fool’s 30-day satisfaction guarantee ensures you’ll never regret your purchase.